 The Company has established a performance share unit and restricted share unit plan (the "Unit Plan"), which provides for the grant of performance share units ("PSUs") and restricted share units ("RSUs") to eligible officers and employees of the Company.
 Upon redemption, the vested PSUs and/or the RSUs provide for the cash payment of certain amounts, or the issuance of common shares, to the participants.
 The Company does not intend to make cash payments and there is no history of the Company making cash payments under the Unit plan and, as such, the PSUs and RSUs are accounted for within shareholders' equity.
 These common shares would be issued from the same 10% rolling pool as the common shares issued under the Company's Deferred Share Unit Plan and the Company's Share Option Plan.
 As PSUs and RSUs are expected to be settled with equity, an amount equal to compensation expense is initially credited to contributed surplus, recognized over the term of the vesting period, and transferred to share capital if and when the units are exercised.
 RSUs vest in three tranches, with all RSUs vesting no later than the third anniversary from the date of grant.

-During the quarter ended March 31, 2022, no RSUs were granted (2021 - 651 thousand).
-RSUs outstanding at March 31, 2022 are 4,532 thousand (2021 - 4,532 thousand).
+RSUs outstanding at June 30, 2022 are 4,532 thousand (2021 - 4,532 thousand).

-The expense related to the Company's share-based payments as a result of RSUs vesting over the period is recognized in the comprehensive statement of loss for quarter ended March 31, is as follows:
+During the six months ended June 30, 2022, no RSUs were granted (2021 - 651).
+The expense related to the Company's share-based payments as a result of RSUs vesting over the period is recognized in the comprehensive statement of loss for the six months ended June 30 is as follows: